nauam/Courses/docs/administration/configuration/plugins/configuring.md

 ### Storage Plugins

-Storage plugins for the [Storage Facility](/administration/configuration/storage-facility.md) are configured in the `qwcontrol-config.properties` file.
+Storage plugins for the [Storage Facility](/administration/configuration/storage-facility.md) are configured in the `rundeck-config.properties` file.

 Two separate "containers" are used, one for Key Storage, and one for Project Definition Storage.

 - Key Storage
-  - uses a configuration prefix of `qwcontrol.storage.provider`
+  - uses a configuration prefix of `rundeck.storage.provider`
   - uses `file` provider by default, stored at the `${framework.var.dir}/storage` path
   - stores all content under the `/keys` top-level path
 - Project Definition Storage
-  - uses a configuration prefix of `qwcontrol.config.storage.provider`
+  - uses a configuration prefix of `rundeck.config.storage.provider`
   - uses `db` provider by default
   - stores all content under the `/projects` top-level path

-To configure a different Storage Plugin Provider for either **Key Storage** or **Project Definition Storage**, modify your `qwcontrol-config.properties` file:
+To configure a different Storage Plugin Provider for either **Key Storage** or **Project Definition Storage**, modify your `rundeck-config.properties` file:

 To use the `db` storage: